AprilBrother/AprilBeacon-iOS-SDK/README.md

 ### Project Setting

 Change the value of Build Active Architecture Only to "NO" of your project in Building Settings.
+If your proejct is crash, try to add -all_load to Other Linker Flags in Building Settings.

 ## Changelog